leloco/leoneifler.dev/content/blog/host-your-own-cloud-self-hosting-nextcloud-on-proxmox-made-easy-part-1/index.md

 cat ~/.ssh/id_rsa.pub
 ```

-Paste your public key into the SSH public key(s) field in the Proxmox web interface.
+Paste your public key into the `SSH public key(s)` field in the Proxmox web interface.

 ### Template

 Next, choose a template.
 I recommend Debian since it tends to have fewer frequent updates compared to Ubuntu, making it more stable for your Nextcloud container.
-You can download a template inside the web interface under your local disk.
-For example, if your server is called `server`, go to `local (server)` inside the sidebar and then click on `CT templates`.
+<br> Don't have a pool of templates to select from?
+You can download a template inside the web interface under your `local disk`<sup><a href="#fn3">3</a></sup>.

 ### Resources